KINYUI1/KINYUI1/README.md

 ### Certifications

-Professional Scrum Master I & II · Professional Agile Leadership · SAFe Scrum Master
+Professional Scrum Master I & II · Professional Agile Leadership · SAFe Scrum Master · Ignition Core Certification

 Most of my current work lives behind a corporate firewall, so what is public here is mostly earlier full-stack work.
 Happy to walk through the industrial control and data